 Yes.
 An advance directive enables you to tell your doctor and loved ones your feelings and wishes for continued treatment if and when you are no longer able to make this decision for yourself.
-You may tell your surrogate to stop dialysis if:
+You may tell your surrogate to stop dialysis if you:

-- you develop severe brain damage (caused by stroke, Alzheimer's disease, etc.) so that you do not know or understand what is happening around you - you cannot move independently (due to a stroke, paralysis, etc.) - you have to totally depend on others
+- Develop severe brain damage (caused by stroke, Alzheimer's disease, etc.) and that you do not know or understand what is happening around you - Cannot move independently (due to a stroke, paralysis, etc) - Need to totally depend on others